shubhamurkude79/country-data/README.md

 # CountryApp or country-data

-List of countries api call
+List of countries and World wide most common data

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.9.